-After a homeowner goes to the expense and disruption of having a hardware floor installed, the last thing he or she wants to do is allow damage or excess wear to mar its beauty and style.
+After a homeowner goes to the expense and disruption of having a hardwood floor installed, the last thing he or she wants to do is allow damage or excess wear to mar its beauty and style.
 Families, especially with children and pets, can be quite hard on any type of flooring.
-While hardwood floors hold up to use well and can last more than a lifetime, proper wood floor maintenance is the essential to keep it looking its best for as long as possible.
+While hardwood floors hold up to use well and can last more than a lifetime, proper wood floor maintenance is essential to keep it looking its best for as long as possible.

 Christian Brothers Hardwood Floors recommends that for the best hardwood floor maintenance results possible, you will need to use the proper tools.
-Keep in mind, there are several household products on the shelves that promise the best end result, but forget to mention that over time the ingredients used in most products may cause dulling and some times damage to the finish application to the wood.
+Keep in mind, there are several household products on the shelves that promise the best end result, but forget to mention that over time the ingredients used in most products may cause dulling and sometimes damage to the finish application to the wood.
 We recommend a mixture of warm water and liquid dish soap, and a soft microfiber cleaning pad.

 Click the button below to leave us your information and we’ll call back within 5 minutes.*

 Many of the things that help prevent damage or wear to a hardwood floor focus on minimizing the effects of regular traffic.
 Every room has common walkways that get more use than other parts.
 These should be protected and treated with proper wood floor maintenance solutions regularly.